Angelina Jolie gives a voice in the US to victims of gender-based violence

 With her presence, Jolie supported that proposal and urged Congress to approve the law as soon as possible.
 She admitted, however, that the renewal of the law was late for many people.

-“Most of all,” she said, “I want to recognize the children who are scared and suffering right now and the people for whom this legislation comes too late.
-The women who have suffered through this system with little or no support and who still bear the pain of their abuse.
-The young adults who have survived abuse and come out stronger, not because of the system but in spite of the system.
+“Most of all,” he said, “I want to recognize the children who are scared and suffering right now and the people for whom this legislation comes too late.
+The women who have suffered through this system with little or no support and who are still bearing the pain of its abuse.
+Young adults who have survived abuse and come out stronger, not because of the system but in spite of the system.
 And the women and children who have died, but who could have been saved.”

 Saying those words, Jolie was overwhelmed with emotion: she had to stop several times to breathe and continue talking.
 Meanwhile, the room sank into silence and only the noise of the flashes could be heard.